 Brown Begins Construction

 By starting construction, Brown used tactics and setup moves that weakened the Republicans’ BATNA.
-With contracts out to bid, equipment in the fields, and jobs being created, the governor could form a supportive coalition that raises the stakes for stopping the project.
-This means that Republican lawmakers are no longer withholding funding for a proposal.
-Instead, they are threatening to de-fund a multi-billion dollar project that is already being built.
+With contracts out to bid, equipment in the fields, and jobs being created, the governor could form a supportive coalition that raised the stakes for stopping the project.
+This means that Republican lawmakers would no longer withholding funding for a proposal.
+Instead, they threatened to de-fund a multi-billion dollar project that was already being built.

 Using Leadership to Break Barriers to Negotiation

-While it may have seemed like hubris last month, Brown’s pre-emptive move in the Central Valley was actually a shrewd example of situational leadership skills.
+While it may have seemed like hubris, Brown’s pre-emptive move in the Central Valley was actually a shrewd example of situational leadership skills.
 Congressmen work in coalitions, each representing the needs and interests of a district in a large governing body, far from their districts in California.
 They may share constituents with the governor, but Brown has a natural advantage on state-wide projects.